Kathy Hilton Loves Airplane Food

 Podcast, audiobook, or playlist?
 I don’t even know what any of those are… I have heard of them, but wouldn’t know how to do it.

-What’s your favorite airplane movie?
+What’s your favourite airplane movie?
 I am not big on movies, but I usually will watch old Disney children classics like Cinderella.